Overview

 Links and Resources

-CTAG will support changes to modernize and allow updated virtual meeting participation options in the Open Meetings Act.
+CTAG will support changes to modernize and allow updated virtual meeting participation options in the Open Meeting Act.

-CTAG will monitor bills for any impact on local governments.
-We expect to monitor numerous issues and update the slate throughout session.
-The following topics are especially of note: medical/recreational marijuana, firearms legislation and public safety, taxation (including further discussion of the elimination of the grocery sales tax), public improvement districts, and legislation relating to changes with tax increment financing.
+CTAG will monitor and oppose bills that have an adverse impact on local governments.
+We expect to monitor numerous issues and update the Slate throughout Session.
+The following topics are especially of note: medical/recreational marijuana, firearms legislation and public safety, taxation, and legislation relating to changes with tax increment financing.